NabHP/Capstone-3-_4_Machine-Learning-Model_Cloud_Computing/README.md

  - Mileage: Mileage of the used car.
  - Negotiable: Indicates if the price is negotiable (True if the price is 0).
  - Price: Used car price.
-Features
-The features used in the model include:

-Type
-Region
-Make
-Gear_Type
-Origin
-Options
-Year
-Engine_Size
-Mileage
-Negotiable
 These features were selected based on their potential impact on the car's price and the availability of data.

 ### Model